-There are three major organizations that track licensing issues, and they do not work together.
-In order to play any recorded piece you'd like to play, and in order to let a live band do the same, you would need a relationship with all three entities, and each entity would require a separate fee.
+There are three major organizations that track licensing issues, and they don’t work together.
+In order to play any recorded piece you'd like to play and to let a live band do the same, you would need a relationship with all three entities, and each entity would require a separate fee.

 Choosing the Right Music

 Once you've determined that you would like to play music in your establishment, you'll need to find the right tunes to set the mood.
-Ambiance within a bar or pub matters more than you might think.
+The ambiance in a bar or pub is crucial to its success.

 Music helps to create a sense of affiliation.
 Spaces in which familiar music is playing seem somehow familiar.
-That means choosing music your ideal patron might like and connect with is absolutely vital to your long-term success as a bar owner.
+That means choosing music your ideal patron might like is absolutely vital to your long-term success as a bar owner.

 The experience your patrons expect can also influence the music you should select.
 When your customers come into your bar, they may be expecting any of the following:

 In a study in the Journal of Hospitality Marketing and Management, researchers found that people in bars like music that helps to amplify their current mood.
 If they're feeling quiet and calm, they'd like similarly quiet and calm music.
 If they're feeling excited, they'd like exciting music.

-Think about what sorts of activities your patrons engage in right before they come to your bar, and then think about what they tend to do while they're under your care.
+Think about what sorts of activities your patrons engage in right before they come to your bar, and then think about what they tend to do while they're in your establishment.
 You should be able to use that research to find music that matches the vibe your patrons are hoping for.